Very-Simple-OS-OzU/very-simple-os/README.md

 ## VSOS ON NSSCPU
-VSOS on Not So Simple CPU
+Very Simple OS on Not So Simple CPU

 Aim of this project is to replicate the early modern operating systems on the locally developed Very Simple CPU® (H. Fatih Uğurdağ)